 - require accommodations that result in a fundamental alteration of the course outcomes, goals, pedagogy, etc.

 Universal Course Design is an approach to designing course instruction, materials, and content to benefit people of all learning styles without adaptation or retrofitting.
 Universal design provides equal access to learning, not simply equal access to information.
-Please click here for more information.
+Visit CAST for more information on UDL.